pivotal/docs-tap/opting-out-telemetry.hbs.md

 # Opting out of telemetry collection

-This topic describes how to opt out of the VMware Customer Experience Improvement Program (CEIP).
+This topic tells you how to opt out of the VMware Customer Experience Improvement Program (CEIP).
-By default, when you install Tanzu Application Platform, you are opted into telemetry collection.
+By default, when you install Tanzu Application Platform (commonly known as TAP), you are opted into telemetry collection.
-To turn off telemetry collection, complete following the instructions.

 >**Note:** If you opt out of telemetry collection, VMware cannot offer you proactive support and the other benefits that accompany participation in the CEIP.